Share this link via

 Egg - An egg from a bird, often used in cooking.

 貫 means "pierce, penetrate, unit of weight."
-Details are below.

-To penetrate - To pass through something.
+To Penetrate - To pass through something.

-To continue - To persist or remain in a certain state.
+To Continue - To persist or remain in a certain state.

 Reasoning - A logical sequence of thoughts or ideas.

-Household registration - A system of registering individuals and their families in Japan.
+Household Registration - A system of registering individuals and their families in Japan.

 Matter - A subject or situation under consideration.

-To learn - To gain knowledge or skill through study or experience.
+To Learn - To gain knowledge or skill through study or experience.

-To draw a bow - To pull back the string of a bow in order to shoot an arrow.
+To Draw A Bow - To pull back the string of a bow in order to shoot an arrow.

-To pull - To exert force on something in order to move it.
+To Pull - To exert force on something in order to move it.

-Unit of weight - A unit of measurement used to measure the weight of an object.
+Unit Of Weight - A unit of measurement used to measure the weight of an object.

 王 means "king, monarch."
-Details are below.

-Emperor/Monarch - A ruler of a country who governs with virtue.
+Emperor, Monarch - A ruler of a country who governs with virtue.

-Title of Respect - A title of respect for one's grandparents or for someone of higher status.
+Title Of Respect - A title of respect for one's grandparents or for someone of higher status.

-To Become a King - To become a king or to reign over a country.
+To Become A King - To become a king or to reign over a country.

-Male of Imperial Lineage - A title for a male of imperial lineage up to five generations removed.
+Male Of Imperial Lineage - A title for a male of imperial lineage up to five generations removed.

 城 means "castle, fortress."
-Details are below.

 玉 means "ball, sphere, jewel, gem."
-Details are below.

 Jewel - A beautiful, precious gemstone.